erkushagra/erkushagra/README.md

 * 🔭 I’m currently working on Data and Networking with great peeps.
-* 🌱 I’m currently playing with Python, Scraping, Analysing tools and with databases...
+* 🌱 I’m currently playing with Python, Scraping, Analysing tools and with database...
 * 💬 Talk me about philosophy 👀
 * My '2020' favourite quote - "A fit body, a calm mind and a house full of love."
 * About me 👀: "I am not talented, but I am obsessed"